zulip/zulip/docs/production/authentication-methods.md

 a registration form unless they need to accept Terms of Service for the server (i.e. `TERMS_OF_SERVICE_VERSION` is set).

+## JWT

+Zulip supports using JSON Web Tokens (JWT) authentication in two ways:

+1. Obtaining a logged in session by making a POST request to `/accounts/login/jwt/`.
+This allows a separate application to integrate with Zulip via having a button that directly takes the user to Zulip and logs them in.
+2. Fetching a user's API key by making a POST request to `/api/v1/jwt/fetch_api_key`.
+This allows a separate application to integrate with Zulip by [making API requests](https://zulip.com/api/) on behalf of any user in a Zulip organization.

+In both cases, the request should be made by sending an HTTP `POST` request with the JWT in the `token` parameter, with the JWT payload having the structure `{"email": "<target user email>"}`.

+In order to use JWT authentication with Zulip, one must first configure the JWT secret and algorithm via `JWT_AUTH_KEYS` in `/etc/zulip/settings.py`; see the inline comment documentation in that file for details.

 ## Adding more authentication backends

 Adding an integration with any of the more than 100 authentication